safdar-azeem/vlite3/docs/2-advance-components/Kanban.md

 ### Description

 A high-performance, production-ready Kanban system built for Vue 3.
-It supports cross-column drag-and-drop, infinite scrolling per column, intelligent auto-grouping from flat arrays, and consolidated fractional indexing for optimal database performance.
+It supports cross-column drag-and-drop, infinite scrolling per column, intelligent auto-grouping from flat arrays, consolidated fractional indexing for optimal database performance, and granular disabled/locked controls at both the board and item level.

 ### Props